Crescent School THE OUR KIDS REVIEW

 In 1930, the school again established itself as ahead of the curve in boys’ education by expanding the curriculum to include music, art, and drama.
 Today, that early commitment to fostering an appreciation for the arts is evident in thriving curricular and co-curricular programs in every grade.
 Over the following decade, enrolment rose to the point where the school needed a more spacious home.
-Susan Massey—the widow of Canadian businessman Walter Massey—generously donated her 40-acre Dentonia Park estate in eastern Toronto, allowing Crescent to add Grades 1 to 4 and welcome boarders (but just temporarily).
+Susan Massey—the widow of Canadian businessman Walter Massey—generously donated her 40-acre Dentonia Park estate in eastern Toronto, allowing Crescent to add Grades 1 to 4 and include boarders (but just temporarily).

-Kindergarten and nursery classes ran during the 1950s and 1960s, but ended in the 1970s during a time of transition.
+Kindergarten and nursery classes ran during the 1950s and 1960s but ended in the 1970s during a time of transition.
 The school moved to its current Bayview Avenue campus in 1970 after businessman and philanthropist W. Garfield Weston sold the property to Crescent for a million dollars.
 Weston purchased the estate in 1955 from the AGO, which was bequeathed it by financier, industrialist, and philanthropist Frank Porter Wood.
 The Manor House, the home Wood commissioned in 1931, now houses Crescent School’s main reception and administrative office.
 The present-day staff room wing was the Woods’ carriage house.
 Interestingly, Wood’s great- great-grandson and Weston’s great-grandson are current Crescent students.

 Enrolment grew dramatically in the seventies.
 The school dropped the earliest grades and added high school, settling permanently into the Grade 3 to 13 (now 12) structure.
-In the years since then, Crescent has continued to grow and develop increasingly sophisticated facilities, but one thing is unchanged: The school remains steadfast in its commitment to Jimmy James’s goal of cultivating boys’ minds and characters in a warm, family-like school environment.
+In the years since then, Crescent has continued to grow and develop increasingly sophisticated facilities, but one thing is unchanged.
+The school remains steadfast in its commitment to Jimmy James’s goal of cultivating boys’ minds and characters in a warm, family-like school environment.

 “We provide multiple pathways through the provincial curriculum that are customized to the boys’ unique interests and abilities,” says Headmaster Fellin.
 “We enrich the curriculum, but we don’t layer on another.”
 In other words, Crescent doesn’t offer the International Baccalaureate (IB), found at some independent schools.
 Instead, teachers provide different ways to support or stretch students within the standard curriculum.